jmcalalang/Ansible_Meetups/README.md

 ## F5 & Ansible Meetups - Setup and Demo

-This repository has been created to help F5 engineers demo the capabilities of BIG-IP configured via Ansible
+This repository has been created to help F5 engineers demo the capabilities of BIG-IP configured via Ansible.
+For our demo purposes we are going to run an ***Operations*** playbook, this will demo the creation of new objects (Nodes, Pools, Profiles, iRules and Virtual Servers) along with an App_Svcs iApp deployed.
+Since the Ansbile modules are [Idempotent](http://www.restapitutorial.com/lessons/idempotency.html) these same calls could be reused for updating a service as needed.
+After the services are deployed we will teardown the created items, showing lifecycle of application from a code perspective.
 ___

 ## Tool Kits